mvysny/vaadin-on-kotlin/docs/tutorial.md

 The example application also uses an embedded Java database called [H2](http://www.h2database.com/html/main.html), so there is no need for you to set up any database.

-While it is possible to edit the project files using any text editor, we recommend to install Intellij IDEA which provides awesome
+While it is possible to edit the project files using any text editor, we recommend to install [Intellij IDEA](https://www.jetbrains.com/idea/download/) which provides awesome
 Kotlin support including auto-completion.
-You can use IDEA Community edition, which is free and allows you to run gradle tasks to run the app, or you can purchase the Ultimate edition which also supports debugging/hot-redeployment of the web app on Tomcat and other servers, and also offers awesome database integration tools.
+Please use the free IDEA Community edition which allows you to run the app easily, or you can purchase the Ultimate edition which also offers awesome database integration tools.

 ### Creating the Blog Application